UARK-AICV/UARK-AICV.github.io/_pages/recruitment.md

 permalink: /recruitment/
 ---

-We are excited to announce open positions for passionate students in the following cutting-edge areas:
+We are excited to announce open positions (fully funded PhD students) for passionate students in the following cutting-edge areas:

 ## 1. Computer Vision: Multi-Object Tracking (2 Positions)
 **Focus**: Multi-camera, multi-object tracking with an emphasis on dense and similar object tracking.